Heritage Projects Fund

 - Term of loan: 6 months – 5 years

-Other fees may be required depending upon the nature of the application such as a Commitment Fee, and the legal costs incurred by the AHF will be borne by the applicant.
-Facilities can be structured in a number of ways; for instance, repayments could be subject to an initial holiday, or all accruing interest could be rolled up and repaid in full along with the capital sum at term expiry.
+Facilities can be structured in a number of ways; for instance, repayments could be subject to an initial holiday, or all accruing interest could be rolled up and repaid in full along with the capital sum at term expiry, if projected income allows for this.
+The Investment Team will be able to advise further.

 - The legal form of the organisation which is applying must be one which is currently eligible for existing AHF loan programmes.